lifemapper/core/docs/developer/developEnv.rst

    # cd /state/partition1/workspace
    # git clone https://github.com/lifemapper/core

 #.
-Copy files with replaced variables from installation to your git tree.
+Recreate files with replaced variables in your git tree.
    Config files will be created in the non-linked config directory correctly without intervention.
 The maxent and lmMaxent executables will
    be installed into the rocks/bin directory without intervention.::